userguide-galaxea/Product_User_Guide/docs/en/Guide/R1Pro/R1Pro_Teleop_Usage_Tutorial_ros1.md

         <tr style="background-color: white; text-align: left;">
                 <td style="padding: 8px; border: 1px solid #ddd;">Delete the current recording</td>
             <td style="padding: 8px; border: 1px solid #ddd;">Click button C on the left controller</td>
-            <td style="padding: 8px; border: 1px solid #ddd;">If a recording is already in progress, click button C again will stop and delete the current recording, and it will not be written to disk.</td>
+            <td style="padding: 8px; border: 1px solid #ddd;">If a recording is already in progress, click button C again will stop and delete the current recording (leave at least 5sec gap), and it will not be written to disk.</td>
         </tr>
     </tbody>
 </table>